wheelercj/Expresser/docs/CONTRIBUTING.md

 ## How to contribute code
 1. Start by creating a [fork](https://guides.github.com/activities/forking/) of the repository.
 2. Find a problem to fix or feature to add that will be important to users.
-Looking at the project's [to do list](https://github.com/wheelercj/Expresser/projects/2) or [issues](https://github.com/wheelercj/Expresser/issues) might help.
+Looking at the project's [issues](https://github.com/wheelercj/Expresser/issues) or [to do list](https://github.com/wheelercj/Expresser/projects/2) might help.
 One of the easiest ways to add a new feature to the program is by [creating a calculator function](https://github.com/wheelercj/Expresser/blob/master/docs/CONTRIBUTING.md#how-to-create-a-new-calculator-function).
+If you want a more in-depth understanding of the program, you can take a look at the [wiki](https://github.com/wheelercj/Expresser/wiki).
-3. Create a new branch with a descriptive name.
+3. Create a new branch with a descriptive name off of the `develop` branch.
 4. Follow the steps in the [GitHub flow guide](https://guides.github.com/introduction/flow/).

 ### How to create a new calculator function